OpenVoiceOS/community-docs/docs/qs_intro.md

 # OVOS Quick Start Guide - Get an image

-So you just want to give OVOS a go.
-This quick start will help get an OVOS image installed and running on your Raspberry PI.
+So you just want to give OVOS a try?
+This quick start will help get an OVOS image installed and running on your Raspberry Pi.

-**NOTE** The GUI will not reliably run on a RPi3 and is therefore not recomended for that device.
+**NOTE** The GUI will not reliably run on a RPi3 and is therefore not recommended for that device.

 ## Download an OVOS image
-OVOS provides a couple of different images specificaly for the Raspberry Pi.
+OVOS provides a couple of different images specifically for the Raspberry Pi.

 ### Buildroot Latest Image